hm-lang/core/proposals/template_class.md

 ## Single template type

-For a class that will depend on a single type, you can use `newIdentifier` where `Identifier` is an `UpperCamelCase` name of your choosing.
-This effectively declares the new type, and it appears before the class name, e.g. `class newT myClass;`.
+For a class that will depend on a single type, you can use `NewIdentifier` where `Identifier` is an `UpperCamelCase` name of your choosing.
+This effectively declares the new type, and it appears before the class name, e.g. `class NewT MyClass;`.
 You can then use `newT` inside the class as a type declaration:

 ```
-class newT awesomeArray
+class NewT AwesomeArray
     NewT This[Index]
         return newT(Index)

-int awesomeArray A
+Int awesomeArray A
 print(A[3]) # should be 3
 ```